-Student will be automatically considered withdrawn if without any prior notice to the school:
+Student will be automatically considered withdrawn if:

-- The student that is enrolled in Certified Nurse Assistant program is absent for three or more consecutive class days. - The student that is enrolled in Medical Assistant or Medical Billing & Coding Specialist or Patient Care Technician program is absent for four or more consecutive days. - The student that is enrolled in Sonography program is absent for seven or more consecutive days
+- The student that is enrolled in Certified Nurse Assistant program is absent for three or more consecutive class days without any prior notice. - The student that is enrolled in Medical Assistant or Medical Billing & Coding Specialist, Pharmacy Technician or Patient Care Technician program is absent for four or more consecutive days without any prior notice. - The student that is enrolled in Sonography program is absent for seven or more consecutive days without any prior notice.